• Share this on:

 Comply with the specific requirements of European retail chains

-Although most European retailers will support the certification schemes listed above, many have additional requirements.
+Most European retailers support the certification schemes listed above, but many have additional requirements.
 A lot of supermarket chains will require suppliers to meet quality assurance standards.
 This may involve unannounced inspections at processing your facilities.

-A large share of processed fruit, vegetables and nuts are intended for retail sales.
-As such, it is important to meet their requirements.
-A common requirement is the reduction of pesticide usage.
-In several European countries, Lidl’s MRLs limits are 33% lower than official regulations.
-These pesticide reduction programmes are even stricter for other retail chains, such as REWE and Edeka in Germany (70%) and ALDI in the Netherlands and Germany (80%).
+Another common requirement of the retail chain is the reduction of MRL limits.
+For example, Lidl’s MRLs limits are 33% lower than official regulations, 70% lower in REWE and Edeka in Germany and 80% lower in ALDI in the Netherlands and Germany.
 Some retailers have even banned certain pesticides (for example Marks & Spencer).

 Sometimes, suppliers of dried fruit, frozen fruit and vegetables and nuts must be additionally audited or certified if they aim to supply specific retail chains.
 Several European chains have developed special certification modules in addition to GlobalGap.
 Examples of these audit schemes are Tesco Nurture (by Tesco), Pesticide Transparency Add-on (by Coop Italia) and AH-DLL GROW Add-on (by Albert Heijn and Delhaize).